 Practical theory (like scales & keys)

 The Horizon Workshop is open to fiddlers, mandolinists, and guitarists of varying levels.
-We also welcome musicians who play banjo, dobro, bass, penny whistle, concertina, accordion, bodhran, etc.
+We also welcome musicians who play banjo, dobro, bass, ukulele, penny whistle, concertina, accordion, bodhran, etc.

 I teach fiddle, mandolin and guitar, and a bit of banjo, so I can give specific advice there; also I can offer general coaching to people playing other instruments.